A 2-dimensional torsion theory on symmetric monoidal categories: A Θ -torsion theory for symmetric monoidal categories

 where $\inc M \colon\GP M\to \cat M$ is the inclusion of the Picard 2-group of $\cat M$ in $\cat M$ itself (see \cref{Pic-def}), and $\prj M\colon \cat M\to\PF M$ is the functor constructed in the proof of \cref{const-pi}.
-We know $\GP M$ is a symmetric 2-group and that $\PF M$ is a symmetric purely monoidal category.
-Therefore we just need to check that \ref{exactpresofM} is a $\nhs$-exact sequence (see \cref{def-hker}).
+We already know that $\GP M$ is a symmetric 2-group and that $\PF M$ is a symmetric purely monoidal category.
+Thus, it remains to check that \ref{exactpresofM} is a $\nhs$-exact sequence (see \cref{def-hker}).
 Call $\mnh M$ the unique nullhomotopy on $\mcomp{\inc M,\prj M}$.
 By uniqueness, its components are given, for any object $A$ in $\GP M$, by

-Let us now give an outline of the proofs of the required universal properties for the homotopy exactness of \ref{exactpresofM}.
+We now outline the proofs of the required universal properties for the homotopy exactness of \ref{exactpresofM}.